vivekascoder/dirparser/README.md

 Dead simple `tree` alternative written in rust that respects `.gitignore`.

-It's just a toy project and a lot of things doesn't work :).
+It's just a toy project and a lot of things don't work :).

 ## Example